buape/buape-com/content/blog/2024-november-infra.md

 ### Payments

-We use Lemonsqueezy as our Merchant of Record for all our payments, donations, subscriptions, and integrated checkouts.
+We use Polar as our Merchant of Record for all our payments, donations, subscriptions, and integrated checkouts.

-Lemonsqueezy handles all the global tax compliance, fraud and chargebacks, worldwide payment methods, and recurring billing.
+Polar handles all the global tax compliance, fraud and chargebacks, worldwide payment methods, and recurring billing.
 We have staff who specifically handle any billing issues that come up.